Variability of paths and differential equations with $BV$-coefficients: Existence and uniqueness proofs

 To see this, note that $\hat{\sigma}_k$ is bounded on a locally compact neighborhood $\mathcal{O}$ containing $X([0,T])$, and since $X$ is a variability solution, Proposition \ref{prop:dyda-bound} implies that

 Using (\ref{E:Linftybound}) we obtain

 Proposition \ref{P:basicest} implies the boundedness of the first integral on the right hand side, and the second integral is bounded by H\"older continuity of $X$ and differentiability of $\hat{\sigma}_\delta$.
 Thus we have (\ref{E:finitenessclaim}), and as a consequence, the integral in \eqref{eq:g_n-solution} is well-defined.
-To verify equation \eqref{eq:g_n-solution} we first note that, since $g_\delta$ and $\hat{\sigma}_\delta$ are smooth and $X$ is H\"older continuous of order $\alpha>\frac12$, Proposition \ref{pro:matrix-ito} yields